Zariski-dense surface groups in non-uniform lattices of split real Lie groups: Generalities on bending

 Let $S$ be a closed orientable surface of genus at least 2 and $\gamma$ be a simple closed curve on $S$.
 We say that $\gamma$ is \emph{separating} if the complement of its image has two connected components, otherwise it is \emph{non-separating}.
 Let $j:\pi_1(S)\rightarrow\PSL(2,\mathds{R})$ be a discrete and faithful representation.
 Let $\rho=\tau_n\circ j$.
 Choose $\B\in\PSL(n,\mathds{R})$ which commutes with $\rho([\gamma])$.

-Suppose $\gamma$ is separating and denote by $C$ and $D$ the two connected components of the complement of its image.
-Van Kampen's theorem tells us that the fundamental group of $S$ is an amalgamated product:
+Suppose that $\gamma$ is separating and denote by $S_1$ and $S_2$ the two connected components of the complement of its image.
+Van Kampen's theorem states that the fundamental group of $S$ is an amalgamated product: